Neutrinos as a new tool to characterise the Milky Way Centre

 \textit{Acknowledgements}---The authors would like to thank Foteini Oikonomou, Kate Pattle, and Sheng-Jun Lin for useful discussions.
+We thank the referees for their valuable feedback.
+We thank ESA for making \emph{Herschel} data available, and NAOJ for making NRO data available.
+We are also grateful to the PLE$\nu$M group (\url{http://github.com/PLEnuM-group/Plenum}) for making their software open source.
 This work has been supported by the Cosmoparticle Initiative of UCL.
 PCWL is supported by a UCL Graduate Research Scholarship and a UCL Overseas Research Scholarship.
 MA acknowledges support from the Science and Technology Facilities Council, part of the UK Research and Innovation (Grant No. ST/T004169/1).
 ERO is an international research fellow under the Postdoctoral Fellowship of the Japan Society for the Promotion of Science (JSPS), supported by JSPS KAKENHI Grant Number JP22F22327, and also acknowledges support from the RIKEN Special Postdoctoral Researcher Program for junior scientists.